itsjh1242/MyMaterial/README.md

-# algorithm
-welcome to my algorithm study place
+# Everyone can be shared my Material for your design or algorithm, etc.